Dual Diagnosis Treatment Washington, NC

 Pathways To Life Inc - 27.8 miles from Washington, NC

-Pathways To Life Inc is a dual diagnosis treatment center in Greenville, NC that provides treatment for substance use and mental health disorders that include borderline personality disorder as well as bulimia.
+Pathways To Life Inc is a dual-diagnosis treatment center in Greenville, NC that offers treatment for alcohol or drug addiction and mental health disorders that include bipolar disorder as well as schizophrenia.

 Address: 150 East Arlington Boulevard, Suite E, Greenville, NC 27858 in Pitt County